timescale/docs.timescale.com-content/api.md

 | `hypertable` | (REGCLASS) Hypertable to show size of. |

 #### Returns [](hypertable_size-returns)

-(BIGINT) Total disk space used by the specified table, including all indexes and TOAST data|
+(BIGINT) Total disk space used by the specified hypertable, including all indexes and TOAST data. `NULL` is returned if the function is executed on a non-hypertable relation.

 #### Sample Usage [](hypertable_size-examples)
 Get size information for a hypertable.